 - Are there examples and models of rural community paramedic programs?

-- What considerations are there related to licensure and regulation when starting a community paramedicine (CP) program?
+- What considerations are there related to licensure and regulation when starting a community paramedicine program?

 What is community paramedicine and how can this type of program benefit rural communities?

-Community paramedicine is about filling local healthcare gaps by using existing providers in different roles.
+Community paramedicine helps fill gaps in local healthcare by using existing providers in expanded roles.
 Community paramedics generally focus on: